-Number of Table Drop - Displays the number of LLDP frames dropped due to the table being full.
+Number of Table Drop - Displays the number of LLDP frames dropped due to that the table was full.

-Number of Table Age Out

-- Displays the number of entries deleted due to Time-To-Live expiring.
+Number of Table Age Out - Displays the number of entries deleted due to Time-To-Live expiring.

 LLDP Port Statistics: Displays the counters that refer to the ports.